 Thanks to a childhood Special Interest in mythology, I know that genies are rarely benevolent.
 These tricksters never have your best interest in mind, and take joy in warping wishes.
 I know I will have to be careful.

-One thing that I never understood about wishers in stories was why they never used their first wish to make sure their remaining one were granted accurately.
-I tell this to the Moose Man, and his eyebrows furrow.
+One thing that I never understood about wishers in stories was why they never used their first wish to make sure their remaining ones were granted accurately.
+I tell this to the Moose Man and his eyebrows furrow.